slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On growing old

-> *'All God does is watch us and kill us when we get boring.
+*'All God does is watch us and kill us when we get boring.
 We must never, ever be boring.' -- Chuck Palahniuk*

-We don’t stop playing because we grow old; we grow old because we stop playing.
+> *'We don’t stop playing because we grow old; we grow old because we stop playing.' -- George bernard Shaw*

 > *'Un uomo che vive di ricordi, diventa vecchio.
 Uno che vive di progetti resta giovane.' -- Bruno Munari*